 Often new school libraries are stocked with a vendor package of book titles purportedly chosen for the grade levels of the school.
 I discovered that what they actually do is clear their warehouse of old books that have been sitting there awhile and throw in enough new titles so the average age of the collection isn’t some time in the Stone Age.
 No wonder kids couldn’t find anything interesting to read!

 So, that first time I weeded Fiction was, to say the least, a learning experience, and it helped me develop an easy system for weeding Fiction books that has served me for a decade.

 WHAT TO WEED IN FICTION

 - We can weed for currency, that is, remove old publication date books to update the average age of the collection.
-(This is, BTW, my criterion for Dewey.)

 - A student can check out 3 books at a time, so a book has 3 chances of being chosen by 1 student during a single library visit.

 - ELA visits the library 15 times during the school year, so a book has 45 opportunities to be chosen by a student during a school year.

 - We have roughly 650 students, so each book has 29,250 chances to be chosen within a school year.

 - As a 6-8 middle school, each incoming group of students has 3 years of visits to choose Fiction books, so each book has 87,750 opportunities to be chosen during a 3-year period.